 How much does it cost?

 Each Scout Troop sets a weekly, monthly or termly membership subscription which helps with the cost of running the weekly meeting.
-This varies from Troop to Troop but as a guide you can expect to pay between £2 and £3 per week (often with a discount offered for a termly payment).
+This varies from Troop to Troop but as a guide you can expect to pay between £2.30 and £3.50 per week.
 This usually includes the cost of badges earned by the Scouts and which are worn on their uniform.

 For special evenings or activities (for example, visits to places of interest or special activities provided on our behalf by external organisations) there is usually an additional fee to cover costs.
 Similarly, camps or sleepovers will attract an additional fee.